 Many drugs, including some for high blood pressure, diabetes, and thyroid disorders, can produce symptoms of anxiety.
 Withdrawal from certain drugs, often those used to treat sleep disorders or anxiety, can also precipitate anxiety reactions.

 People with anxiety disorders often drink alcohol or abuse drugs in order to conceal or eliminate symptoms, but substance abuse and dependency can also cause anxiety.
 In addition, withdrawal from alcohol can produce physiologic symptoms similar to panic attacks.
-Clinicians often have difficulty determining whether alcoholism or anxiety is the primary disorder.
+Clinicians often have difficulty determining whether alcohol use disorder or anxiety is the primary disorder.
 Overuse of caffeine or abuse of amphetamines can cause symptoms resembling a panic attack.

 The standard approach to treating most anxiety disorders is a combination of talk therapy, such as cognitive-behavioral therapy (CBT), and an antidepressant medication.
 A selective serotonin reuptake inhibitor (SSRI) is typically the first choice, with the serotonin-norepinephrine reuptake inhibitor (SNRI) venlafaxine (Effexor, generic) being an alternative.
-If patients do not respond to these drugs, tricyclic antidepressants may be helpful.
-Benzodiazepines may be recommended for patients who are not helped by antidepressants or who need help rapidly (antidepressants take several weeks to be effective).
+If people do not respond to these drugs, tricyclic antidepressants (TCAs) may be helpful.
+Benzodiazepines may be recommended for people who are not helped by antidepressants or who need help rapidly (antidepressants take several weeks to be effective).
 A healthy lifestyle that includes exercise, adequate rest, and good nutrition can also help to reduce the impact of anxiety.

 Treatment Options for Specific Anxiety Disorders

-Cognitive-Behavioral Therapy (CBT) and other Non-Drug Therapies
+Cognitive-Behavioral Therapy (CBT) and Other Non-Drug Therapies

 Generalized Anxiety Disorder